AlexanderHamlet/EasyReplaceCommand/README.md

 # EasyReplaceCommand
-This is a simple python script used to replace one string with another string in a given file.
+This is a simple python script used to replace a specified instance with another specified instance in a given file.

 ## === WORK IN PROGRESS, USE AT YOUR OWN RISK ===